 The user interface is friendly and easy to use as it gets hot spots at corners for quick access to functions like air con settings, audio source and the mega menu.
 The touchscreen isn’t the most intuitive, and there’s a slight delay every time you operate it.
 However, it doesn’t skip inputs much.
 It’s quicker to respond when you use the physical buttons and knobs, which Tata has thoughtfully placed well within reach to operate on the go.

-Tata intends to offer Apple CarPlay at launch, and the test cars we drove only featured Android Auto.
+While the touchscreen infotainment system was only available with Android Auto at launch, the system also comes with Apple CarPlay for models sold from August 2018.
+Owners who bought their car earlier can have their systems updated to offer Apple CarPlay through their service centre.
 The driver side instrument binnacle is simple in terms of design and gets a multi-info display unit between the speedometer and tachometer.
 You get two trip meters, average fuel efficiency display, distance to empty and the usual readouts there.

 The centre console extends from under the central AC vents and goes all the way to the rear.
 Apart from the automatic climate control knobs, it houses a USB and an AUX port and the Drive Select knob as well.
 It also gets a pair of cup holders that can be shut with a Tambour door, which is a roller shutter that you see on some of the higher-end cars.
 Visually, it leaves you impressed.
 However, the cubby holes are an ergonomic failure: it’s too deep and crammed to be used for keeping and taking out cups.
 Move further behind, and there’s the armrest that opens up a small glove box with enough space to keep your smartphone and your wallet.
 This should have ideally been the place for having USB and AUX sockets.
 The centre arm stretches all the way to the rear cabin and houses air con blowers for the rear passengers.